DokusCore/Server-Prebuild/Server/_Data/resources/[ Core ]/[ DokusCore ]/DokusCore--WorldEdits/README.md

   - [ADDED]: The RDR1 Mexico map expansion
   - [ADDED]: Bridge that crosses from the main land to Mexico
   - [ADDED]: A Market at Valentine that includes job stands.
+  - [ADDED]: Multiple natives camps are added to the map.
+  - [ADDED]: Multiple camps around the map.
+  - [ADDED]: Arthur's grave stone.
+  - [ADDED]: Changes to Blackwater, Armadillo and Saint Denis

 ---
 # Discord
-On our [Discord](https://discord.io/DokusCore) you can find all Information about this<br>
+On our [Discord](https://discord.gg/dokuscore) you can find all Information about this<br>
 project, feel free to join.
 Here you can also interact with other playing and testing<br>
 the Core, as well as giving your suggestions and opinions.

 ---
 # Searching for Developers
 Do you enjoy developing, and would you like to take part into the DokusCore<br>
 project ?
-Join our [Discord](https://discord.io/DokusCore) and contact one of the Administrators.
+Join our [Discord](https://discord.gg/dokuscore) and contact one of the Administrators.

 ---